Here’s an interesting revelation that only came to me through my current counselling training:

 Living in a relationship where emotional needs aren’t met, particularly if you are led to believe that it’s wrong to expect them to be met, can be a very lonely place.
 I often felt slighted, resentful and like a harassing wife for needing basic things such as family time (without having to beg); empathy and understanding of my feelings; not wishing to be constantly let down or second best to his social life; or to occasionally be made to feel special.
 I realise now, of course, that his behaviour was symptomatic of a lack of interest in the relationship; my problem back then was that my own personal issues didn’t let me see that I deserved better.
 So when my low self-esteem met with his insistence that I wasn’t entitled to expect anything from him, I simply let him carry on pleasing himself while I told myself that I was a good generous wife for allowing him his freedom.
 I placed blind trust in him about the whole needs and expectations issue, and that was my downfall.
 It never entered my head for a second that he would use his freedom to betray me.

-I am certain that he, too, felt that I was not meeting his needs; why else would he begin a new relationship when still married?
+I am certain that he also felt that I was not meeting his needs; why else would he begin a new relationship when still married?
 The problem was, that in his insistence that we should have no expectations of each other, he left himself nowhere to turn but outside the marriage.
 Had we been able to healthily and openly communicate to each other what we needed, things may never have turned out the way they did.

 To demonise and deny expression of needs takes away a part of our core being.
 I have learned that it is ok to need what I need, unapologetically.
 I can give some of these things to myself; I learned very quickly after my marriage ended to give myself the respect, kindness and understanding I needed.
 I’ve also realised that I am entitled to expect things from others.
 People are free to say yes or no, and I am free to respond to that however I feel.